Genoa Area Local School District

 Genoa Area Local School District is a school district in Northwest Ohio.
 The school district has an open enrollment policy which allows students who live outside the district's borders to attend; however, the school primarily serves students who live in the city and townships of Genoa, Allen Twp., and Clay Twp. located in Ottawa County.
-The superintendent is Mike Ferguson.
+The superintendent is Dennis Mock.